 NOTE: You may use this credit only in the year incurred.
-If your credit is more than your 2001 Arizona income tax liability, you cannot carry the credit forward to the next year.
+You cannot carry the credit forward to the next year.
 You also cannot carry the credit back to a prior year.

 Arizona Resident

 Arizona residents are allowed a credit against Arizona income taxes for net income taxes imposed by and paid to another state or country if the following apply.